 At the end of "What You Need," Britney quips, "That was fun," and that most accurately describes the cabaret sounds of this Glory track.
 It's upbeat and lively, despite the pop princess' sultry vocals growing a little frenzied at times. —R.K.

 130. “What It’s Like to Be Me” (2001)

-Recorded with then-boyfriend Justin Timberlake — who shows off his beatboxing skills, long before “Rock Your Body” — this is a decent pop tune that is just crying out for a dynamic choreo routine.
-Still, with two such vibrant performers coming together we hoped from a little more from the duo — at the very least a music video to forever capture their real-life chemistry. –R.K.
+Recorded with then-boyfriend Justin Timberlake—who shows off his beatboxing skills, long before "Rock Your Body"—this is a decent pop tune that is just crying out for a dynamic choreography routine.
+Still, with two such vibrant performers coming together we hoped for a little more from the duo—at the very least a music video to forever capture their chemistry. —R.K.

 129. “I Run Away” (2001)

 128. “Love Me Down” (2016)